 The EHL Bachelor of Science in International Hospitality Management program gives students the opportunity to specialize and customize their degree learning journey.
 It offers a rare multi-campus experience where undergraduates can spend time studying in a variety of campuses, as well as choose internships abroad.
 The bachelor experience is not confined to the classroom (approx. 60%).
 Rather, the time spent being part of committees, student life, internships and commitment to the EHL community in general is what really makes the difference.
 By being part of an event or a committee, students gain the short term benefits of learning how to organize a team; the long term benefits are expanding their network and practical know-how.
 Many see studying at EHL as a networking opportunity from start to finish - and this is not too far from the truth!

 EHL aims to be an educational conduit that helps with the building of any professional persona.
-To unleash the potential in all our students is the school's primary goal, instilling the values of Excellence, Family, Respect, Learning, Innovation, as well as ethics, solidarity, professionalism, flexibility and empathy.
+To unleash the potential in all our students is the school's primary goal, instilling the values of Learning, Excellence and Family, as well as ethics, solidarity, professionalism, flexibility and empathy.
 As previously stated, it's a family for life attitude where mentorship programs, career support and alumni network work hand in hand with EHL faculty in the development of the individual, both professionally and personally.

 A word from our Associate Dean of the Undergraduate Program